Do Double Yolk Eggs Hatch?

 Double yolks inside an egg are nothing alarming, so there’s no need to be worried when it occasionally happens.
 Back in the old days, double yolked eggs were even a sign of fortune and good luck!

 Abnormal eggs aren’t that uncommon.
 Once your hens are old enough to start laying, chances are, during their lifetime, they’ll lay some abnormal-looking eggs.
 They can lay weirdly shaped eggs, soft-shelled eggs, eggs with a strange texture, fairy eggs, or double yolk eggs.
-Only when your hen starts laying weird-looking eggs frequently instead of regular eggs, further research has to be done.
+Further research must be done only when your hen frequently lays weird-looking eggs.

 Are hens that lay double yolk eggs genetically modified?